markdwags/Razor/README.md

 The original project was last updated May 2nd, 2014 and while over 50 forks exist on GitHub, none have been active or have made significant changes except for a few exceptions.

-  * **@jaedan** (which this version is based on) who updated the project to compile and work in Visual Studio 2017 and made improvements to Crypt.dll that enabled this project to move forward.
+  * **Jaedan** (which this version is based on) who updated the project to compile and work in Visual Studio 2017 and made improvements to Crypt.dll that enabled this project to move forward.
-  * **@uoitalia** who made several performance changes from generic to non-generic collections that I incorporated in the first release.
+  * **uoitalia** who made several performance changes from generic to non-generic collections that I incorporated in the first release.

+## Installing

+This version of Razor doesn't use the Windows Registry or %AppData%\Razor to store configuration, macros and profiles.
+In other words, it's portable.
+To install, follow these simple steps:

+  * Download the latest release
+  * Extract into any location (ie: C:\UO\Razor)
+  * (Optional) If you have an existing version of Razor, copy the Profiles and Macros folders from %AppData%\Razor into the folder you extracted the zip above to.
+If you have custom counters, also copy counters.xml over.
+  * Right-Click on the Razor shortcut or Razor.exe, go to Properties.
+On the Compatibility tab, select Run this program in compatibility mode for and select Windows XP SP2.
+  * Run Razor either via the shortcut or clicking the Razor.exe directly.
+  * Razor should prompt to Run As Administrator.
+You must allow this for Razor to function correctly.

+If you need more help with Razor, [please go here](http://uor-razor.com/help) and review the documentation.

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

+## License

+This work is released under the GPLv3 license.
+This project does not distribute any copyrighted game assets.
+In order to run this application you'll need to legally obtain a copy of the Ultima Online Classic Client.
+See the [LICENSE.md](LICENSE.md) file for details.